rapidminer/python-rapidminer/README.md

 ## Requirements

-* RapidMiner Studio *9.5.0* for Studio class
+* RapidMiner Studio *9.5.0* or later for Studio class
-* RapidMiner Server *9.5.0* for Server class
+* RapidMiner Server *9.5.0* or later for Server class
-* Python Scripting extension *9.5.0* installed for both Studio and Server, download it from the [Marketplace](https://marketplace.rapidminer.com/UpdateServer/faces/product_details.xhtml?productId=rmx_python_scripting)
+* Python Scripting extension *9.6.0* or later installed for both Studio and Server, download it from the [Marketplace](https://marketplace.rapidminer.com/UpdateServer/faces/product_details.xhtml?productId=rmx_python_scripting)

 ## Known current limitations

 * Python version:
   * Extensive tests were only carried out using *Python 3.7*, but earlier versions are expected to work as well.
-  * Python 2 is currently not supported.
+  * Python 2 is not supported.
-* Server read and write methods can only handle data currently, Studio read and write methods can handle other objects as well.
 * Studio and Server processes guarantee reproducibility.
 That means you should always get the same result after a version update.
 The same feature *cannot be guaranteed* when using this Python library (the library depends on other libraries that our not in our control).
 * Server with [SAML authentication](https://redirects.rapidminer.com/web/saml-authentication) is not yet supported.